Skip to content

 Muya Monastery (木雅寺)

 Muya Monastery (木雅寺) is a beautiful place that doesn’t even feel real, and I don’t say this lightly.
-If you read my blog, you might have noticed that I’m often critical of most touristic places in China.
+If you read my blog, you might have noticed that I’m often critical of most tourist places in China.
 But this place is different.
 The location is perfect, and the mountains surrounding the grassland make this place look like it came straight out of a movie.
 You can feel that there is something special about this location.

 A couple of kilometers from the temple, there is a small village where most monks live.
 Right behind it, there is a huge pile of mani stones and a prayer wheel, where local people spend most of their days walking around it clockwise.